strimzi/strimzi-kafka-operator/topic-operator/src/main/java/io/strimzi/operator/topic/DESIGN.md

 ## Assumptions

 The UTO assumes its Kafka credentials grant it the ability to:

 * describe all topics
 * describe all topics configs
 * create topics
 * create partitions
 * delete topics
 * list partition reassignments
-    * Describe broker configs.
-This one isn't entirely required, it's used to determine whether to log a warning about `auto.create.topics.enable`.
+* describe broker configs

+Describe broker configs can be disabled setting `SKIP_CLUSTER_CONFIG_REVIEW` to true.
+It is used to raise a warning when `auto.create.topics.enable` is set to true (default).
+It is also used to raise a warning when Cruise Control integration is enabled, and replicas is changed to a value lower than `min.insync.replicas`.

 [proposal]: https://github.com/strimzi/proposals/blob/main/051-unidirectional-topic-operator.md